Frankfurt kitchen: Motivation and influences

-Das Problem, die Arbeit der Hausfrau rationeller zu gestalten, ist fast für alle Schichten der Bevölkerung von gleicher Wichtigkeit.
-Sowohl die Frauen des Mittelstandes, die vielfach ohne irgendwelche Hilfe im Haus wirtschaften, als auch Frauen des Arbeiterstandes, die häufig noch anderer Berufsarbeit nachgehen müssen, sind so überlastet, daß ihre Überarbeitung auf die Dauer nicht ohne Folgen für die gesamte Volksgesundheit bleiben kann.

-"The problem of rationalizing the housewife's work is equally important to all classes of the society.
-Both the middle-class women, who often work without any help [i.e. without servants] in their homes, and also the women of the worker class, who often have to work in other jobs, are overworked to the point that their stress is bound to have serious consequences for public health at large."

-— Margarete Schütte-Lihotzky in Das neue Frankfurt, 5/1926-1927

-This quote succinctly sums up the reasons for the appeal of Taylorism at the time.
-On the one hand, the trend to "rationalize" the household was reinforced by the intention to reduce the time spent in (economically speaking) "unproductive" housework, so that women would have more time for factory work.
-On the other hand, emancipatory efforts to improve women's status, also in the home, called for justification to relieve women and enable them to pursue other interests.
+Margarete Schütte-Lihotzky, alongside Bruno Taut and Ernst May, was among the leading housing development architects during the Weimar Republic.
+The housing designed by these German- speaking architects attracted the labels Neues Bauen (New Building), Neues Wohnen (New Living Style), and Neues Frankfurt (New Frankfurt).
+In the late 1920s, Neues Bauen became a forerunner for a progressive German architecture.

+The Neues Bauen architects were motivated by the desire to build healthy human settlements with access to clean air and light.
+Purely decorative architecture was rejected and the technology used to build industrial buildings was deployed for the construction of housing estates.
+The kitchen design of Schütte-Lihotzky was first installed in housing estates that were built in Frankfurt between 1926 and 1932.
+The Frankfurt kitchen was part of a new layout for apartments with gas stoves and central heating.

-The small kitchen of the Bauhaus designed Haus am Horn, built 1923, with specific storage and drawers for specific items was also a source of inspiration for Schütte-Lihotzky.
+The small kitchen of the Bauhaus-designed Haus am Horn, built 1923, with specific storage and drawers for specific items, was also a source of inspiration for Schütte-Lihotzky.

-Schütte-Lihotzky was strongly inspired by the extremely space-constrained railway dining car kitchens, which she saw as a Taylorist ideal: even though these were very small, two people could prepare and serve the meals for about 100 guests, and then wash and store the dishes.
+Influence on built-in kitchen design

+Margarete Schütte-Lihotzky continued to design kitchens.
+Her mid-20th century designs incorporated electrical appliances while continuing to rely on methods for efficiency advanced by Frederick Winslow Taylor and Christine Frederick.

-To this day, in Germany Schütte-Lihotzky’s elaborate kitchen unit workplaces have remained the model for built-in kitchens in public housing.
+To this day in Germany, Schütte-Lihotzky’s elaborate kitchen unit workplaces have remained the model for built-in kitchens in public housing.

 Kitchen plan

 The Frankfurt kitchen was a narrow double-file kitchen measuring 1.9 × 3.4 m.
 The entrance was located in one of the short walls, opposite which was the window.
 Along the left side, the stove was placed, followed by a sliding door connecting the kitchen to the dining and living room.
 On the right wall were cabinets and the sink, in front of the window a workspace.
-There was no refrigerator, but there was a foldable ironing board visible in the image folded against the left wall.
+There was no refrigerator, but a foldable ironing board is visible in the image folded against the left wall.